morpho-org/morpho-optimizers/README.md

 You can run the following command to deploy Morpho's contracts on top of Aave on Polygon:

 ```

 yarn deploy:aave:polygon

 ```

 For the other commands, check the `package.json` file.

 ## Publishing and verifying a contract on Etherscan

-An etherscn API key is required to verify the contract and placed into your `.env` local file.
+An etherscan API key is required to verify the contract and placed into your `.env` local file.
 The right arguments of the constructor of the smart contract to verify must be write inside `arguments.js`.
 Then you can run the following command to verify a contract:

 ```

 npx hardhat verify --network <network-name> --constructor-args scripts/arguments.js <contract-address>
 npx hardhat verify --network <network-name> --constructor-args scripts/arguments.js --contract contracts/Example.sol:ExampleContract <contract-address>

 ```

 The second is necessary if contracts with different names share the same ABI.